Enterprise-CMCS/macpro-mako/docs/docs/onboarding/access-requests.md

 ---
 layout: default
-title: Account Access
+title: Access Requests
 parent: Onboarding
 nav_order: 2
 ---

-# Account Access
+# Access Requests
 {: .no_toc }

 You'll need access to a few systems to be a fully privileged developer.
 This section will guide you in making the necessary access requests.